Atherton Tablelands Farmstay Bed and Breakfast Accommodation

 Here they are now all grown up!

 The geese hatched 7 baby goslings in September 2012 and at almost 5 weeks 'Kato' snuggled with a newborn baby gosling.
 We put the gosling in with 'Chilli' and 'Kato' because it was left in the nest upside down cold and weak.
 So we got him warm from 'Kato' and 'Chilli's' body heat.
 'Kato' got a bit playful when he woke up and he started to chew on his beak and little wings.
 So we took him inside the house with a hot water bottle for the day and released him that night just before dark.
 He was strong enough to go back with mum dad and 6 baby brothers and sisters.
-Once again the gaggle of geese were too noisy so this time we kept one baby and named her 'Billy' and the rest also went to the same breeding farm in Malanda.
+Once again the gaggle of geese were too noisy so this time we kept one baby and named him or her 'Billy' and the rest also went to the same breeding farm in Malanda.
+In September 2013 the geese hatched 7 goslings.
+We raised them for a few months and we have now moved them on to the Malanda breeding farm with their big brother 'Billy' to protect them.
+We kept one gosling named Tullulah whom we are hoping is a girl.

 It is like a little menagerie at times here at Barking Owl Retreat and the Guinea Fowls have also had babies.
 Believe it or not they often share nests and two females hatched 18 babies together.
-They are terrible parents though and that 18 is now down to 0.
-We could have taken the babies off them and raised them, but we felt that is what nature intended.
+They are terrible parents though and that 18 went down to 0.
+We could have taken the babies off them and raised them, but we felt that is what nature intended Hopefully they won't lose any next time!
+We did help raise 7 keets (baby guinea fowls) although only 4 survived.
+We had to put them in a cage with a heat lamp till they were strong enough to live in the wild.
+They now graize with mum and dad and will have their own families one day soon.

 Here at Barking Owl Retreat you wake to the sound of bird song and hopefully will also be lucky enough to hear the Barking Owl's soft wook-wook call as the sun sets.
 The photo below is a pair of Barking Owl's that have been heard most nights in winter 2011 and sometimes seen hunting around the duck pond near the house.
 At certain times of the year you can also see kangaroos grazing in the early mornings and late afternoons in the paddocks and on the roadsides in to our property.